 Action # Title Description Total Funds Contributing Action 13 Special Education Student Support Increase/improve services to meet the assessed learning needs of special education students through the following: Expand the Behavior Intervention Associate (BIA)staff to include 3 lead positions and a total of 10 associates to support 20 school sites.
 Continue to provide additional behavior specialists and instructional assistants to support students with disabilities.
 Continue to expand the co-teach instructional model across the district and into Transitional Kindergarten.
 Provide professional development on inclusion and the co-teach instructional model.
 Provide targeted interventions and tutoring within the Summer Learning Academy program for students who qualify for special education.
 Continue to offer Extended School Year opportunities to students who are eligible through their IEP.
-Provide after-school interventions for special education teachers on strategies for differentiation in order to maximize the time special education students are in regular education classes.
+Provide professional development for general education teachers on strategies for differentiation in order to maximize the time special education students are in regular education classes.
 Provide professional development for new teachers serving students who are identified for special education on differentiated instruction and best practices for students to maximize access to their education.
 Provide professional development on behavioral interventions for teachers serving students who qualify for special education.
-Provide professional development on the Co-Teach learning model for special education and general education teachers to expand inclusion opportunities for students identified for special education. \$2,917,406 No
+Provide professional development on behavioral interventions for teachers serving students who qualify for special education.
+Provide professional development on behavioral interventions for teachers serving students who qualify for special education. \$2,917,406 No